UK Clinical Pharmacy Association

 Withdrawal

-Abrupt withdrawal of antipsychotics may result in symptoms including sweating, insomnia, tremor, anxiety, nausea and vomiting.
+Abrupt withdrawal of quetiapine may result in symptoms including sweating, insomnia, tremor, anxiety, nausea and vomiting.

 Venous thromboembolism (VTE)